turbot/steampipe-plugin-aws/docs/tables/aws_inspector2_member.md

   aws_inspector2_member;
 ```

-### Retrieve a list of members whose status remains unchanged in the past 30 days
+### Retrieve a list of members whose status hasn't changed in the past 30 days

 ```sql
 select